csindle/ogn-hardware/README.md

 # Assembly

-Raspberry Pi on backplane installed in enclosure.
+Raspberry Pi cable-tied to backplane and installed within the enclosure.

 <img src="assy/all.png" height="800">